-- A. Public agencies should seek partnerships with local school districts and non-profits to provide and fund environmental education opportunities outside of the classroom. - B. All recreation providers should support the Idaho Environmental Literacy Plan by working with stakeholders to incorporate environmental education into school practices based on Idaho education standards. - C. Recreation providers should aim to provide environmental etiquette education such as "pack in, pack out" to prevent resource damage and encourage respect for recreation facilities. - D. Public agencies and private recreation providers should partner to provide education to first-time outdoor recreators. - E. Public agencies should seek to identify, understand and provide programs and opportunities for underserved populations, particularly senior citizens and ethnic minorities. - F. Public agencies should seek partnerships with outfitters and retailers in providing first-time experience programs to encourage new participants. - G. Recreation providers should continue to improve and provide facilities and programs accessible to all people. - H. Recreation providers should enhance access and improve experiences by providing appropriate signing, maps, websites and other information dissemination methods in keeping with advancing technologies. - I. Public recreation providers should communicate and partner with businesses in the outdoor recreation industry to understand and adapt to trends and changes in activities. - J. IDPR should continue to maintain the Trails Idaho internet tool and seek ways to enhance it with the inclusion of additional information on outdoor recreation of all types.
+- A. Public agencies should seek partnerships with local school districts and non-profits to provide and fund environmental education opportunities outside of the classroom. - B. All recreation providers should support the Idaho Environmental Literacy Plan by working with stakeholders to incorporate environmental education into school practices based on Idaho education standards. - C. Recreation providers should aim to provide environmental etiquette education such as "pack in, pack out" to prevent resource damage and encourage respect for recreation facilities.

+- D. Public agencies should seek to identify, understand and provide programs and opportunities for underserved populations, particularly senior citizens and ethnic minorities. - E. Public agencies should seek partnerships with outfitters and retailers in providing first time experience programs to encourage new participants. - F. Recreation providers should continue to improve and provide facilities and programs accessible to all people. - G. Recreation providers should enhance access and improve experiences by providing appropriate signing, maps, websites and other information dissemination methods in keeping with advancing technologies. - H. Public recreation providers should communicate and partner with businesses in the outdoor recreation industry to understand and adapt to trends and changes in activities. - I. IDPR should continue to maintain the Trails Idaho internet tool and seek ways to enhance it with the inclusion of additional information on outdoor recreation of all types.